 - Spreading the coffee intake over the course of the day

-- Breastfeeding before or after an hour of caffeine ingestion or pumping breast milk
+- Breastfeeding before or after two hours of caffeine ingestion or pumping breast milk

 - Monitoring the baby’s reaction when exposed or withdrawn from caffeine consumption